ids/cluster-builder/docs/README_CoreOS.md

 #### Launch the Tectonic Installer

 The Terraform __apply__ will happen automatically as part of the deployment if you don't cancel at the prompt.
+If you continue with the default installation process you can continue to powering on the nodes.

 > __Note__: The iSCSI units required to support Kubernetes iSCSI persistent volume direct Pod access are only installed with the unattended Terraform installation.